dmd-program/dmd-100/projects/open_design/develop-iterate.md

 ## Instructions

-1. Make changes and improvements to your kit instructions based on your feedback in the user test.
+1. Make changes and improvements to your kit and instructions based on your feedback in the user test.

 ## Report in